asterinas/jinzhao-disk/demos/encrypted-vm-image/README.md

 ```

 *Note:*
-Please update the `IP address` of machine running `ra-server` in the file `TDX/ra-client/etc/hosts`.
+Please update the `IP address` of the machine running `ra-server` in the file `TDX/ra-client/etc/hosts`.

 Invoke the `create-jindisk-image.sh` script to create a new encrypted QCOW2 image file called `encrypted-td-guest-ubuntu-22.04.qcow2` with the `-new` option, and resize it to `60GB`.
 And it will boot into the reference image.